KF Liria Prizren: Kosovo independent league (1991–1998)

 In 1991, the Football Federation of Kosovo organized the independent system of football competitions in Kosovo.
-Liria, played a very historical role in these developments, playing the first historical match, with Ballkani in the village of Studenqan in Suhareka.
+Liria, played a very historical role in these developments, playing the first historical match, with Ballkani in the village of Studençan in Suhareka.
 The match was played on 20 August 1991 and ended with a draw.
-The first historical goal of the newly league was also scored by Lirias, Flamur Bytyqi.
-In the 1994–95 season, Liria managed to win their first Kosovo league title.
+The first historical goal of the newly league was also scored by Lirias, Flamur Bytyçi.
+In the 1994–95 season, Liria won their first Kosovo league title.

 Post war (1999–2010)

 After the Kosovo War, Liria continued competing in the top tier of Kosovan football.
 In the 2002/03 season, Liria finished second last in the league which resulted relegation to the second division.
 And after one season, they came first in their group(B) and won promotion to the recently formed elite league, Kosovo Superleague.
 In the season 2004/05 they finished in 6th place enough for the qualifying rounds of championship playoff.
 They ended up in 5th place in the playoff with Besa Peje being champions.
 After some disappointing results in the 2006/2007 season the club was relegated back to the second division.
-However the club managed to win the 2006–07 Kosovar Cup, beating Flamurtari 3–0 on penalties in the final held at Fadil Vokrri Stadium.
+However the club won the 2006–07 Kosovar Cup, beating Flamurtari 3–0 on penalties in the final held at Fadil Vokrri Stadium.
 The club stayed in the second tier for two seasons, until they got their promotion back in the 2008–09 season.
 The next year, the club won the 2009–10 Kosovar Cup, beating Vëllaznimi 3–1 in extra time.